R21cF/NUST_beamer_template/README.md

 # Beamer_template_NUST
 This template can be used in research-related presentations by NUST PG students.
 Currently, it consists only of a basic structure, but the layout and other parameters can be edited.
-It can be used as a starting point from where a complete template can be developed.
+It can be used as a starting point from which a complete template can be developed.